LanDinh/khaleesi-ninja/documentation/folder-structure/scripts.md

 1. The affected containers get rebuilt
 1. The deployment gets a rolling restart

+### `make_migrations.sh [APP]`

+This only exists in `current_service` mode.
+It will make the migrations for either the current microservice or the khaleesi migrations for the microservice.

-### `refresh_tls_certificate.sh`
+### `switch_current_service.sh`

-This can be used to refresh the TLS certificate.
-The contact email address has to be set as environment variable (`KHALEESI_EMAIL`), as well as the affected domain ('KHALEESI_DOMAIN').
-It will be put into the folder `letsencrypt` - note that this folder is listed in `.gitignore` so as not to leak any private keys.

-## `development` folder
+This will prompt the user to select the `current_service` that is used by `./development/test.sh` and `./operations/deploy.sh`.

-### `test.sh [current_service | (GATE SERVICE TYPE VERSION DEPLOY)]`
+### `test.sh [current_service | (APP SERVICE TYPE VERSION DEPLOY)]`

 If no service was specified, this affects all services.
 If `current_service` was specified, `./scripts/data/current_service` is used as input.
 If this file doesn't exist, `./scripts/development/swich_current_service.sh` is called to create it.
-If `GATE` and `SERVICE` were specified, the specified micro service is affected.
+If `APP` and `SERVICE` were specified, the specified micro service is affected.

 This will first build the test containers.
-Afterwards, it will complete any tests configured - this includes:
+Afterwards, it will execute any tests configured - this includes:

 * Unit and integration tests
 * Linting
-* Static type checking (for backgates and microservices)
+* Static type checking

-### `generate_protos.sh`

-This will generate the code for all proto files located in `/proto`.

-### `switch_current_service.sh`

-This will prompt the user to select the `current_service` that is used by `./development/test.sh` and `./operations/deploy.sh`.

-### `make_migrations.sh`

-This only exists in `current_service` mode.
-It will prompt the user for the app name for which migrations should be created, and proceed with copying them into the correct migrations folder.
+## `ci` folder

+The scripts in this folder are used by the CI.

-### `create_new_service.sh`
+### `deploy.sh ENVIRONMENT`

-This will create a new service.
-It will prompt the user for some information:

-1. The `gate` this new service is for
-1. The `type` of service:
-   * gate
-   * micro
-1. If micro was specified as type, the `service` name will be prompted for

-Afterwards, it will do the following:

-1. Add the new service to `data/services.json`
+This affects all services.

-1. Add kubernetes manifests for the service
+This applies the manifests for the given service - see the [kubernetes documentation](kubernetes.md) for details.

-For gates, it will additionally create the following:

-* A skeleton `react` project to hold the frontgate code
-* A skeleton `django` project to hold the backgate code

-For microservices, it will additionally create the following:

-* A skeleton `django` project to hold the code

-Of course, you should thoroughly review the `git` diff before committing anything to source control.

-The `templates` folder contains the data necessary for this script to work and is documented [here](/documentation/folder-structure/templates.md).

-### `adjust_grafana_dashboards.sh`

-Grafana dashboards export final `json`, whereas we need to replace some of these things by variables that can be consumed by `helm`.

-This adjusts the dashboards to not need manual effort to fix the generated `json`.
+If the `development` or `integration` environment was chosen, some more steps are executed:

+1. The affected containers get rebuilt
+1. The deployment gets a rolling restart

 ## `util` folder

-These scripts are not intended to be called directly, but are used by the other scripts.
+These are utility scripts that are never called directly.

-### `build.sh MODE [GATE SERVICE]`

-This will build the containers in either `development` or `production` mode.
-If no service was specified, it will do so for *all* services.
-Otherwise, it will only do so for the specified service.

-Afterwards, any dangling images get pruned.
+### `build-backend-base.sh`

+Build the base backend images to speed up development.

+### `parse_environment.sh RAW_INPUT`

+This will parse the raw input to extract environment information from the json object.

+### `parse_service.sh RAW_INPUT`

+This will parse the raw input to extract service information from the json object.

 ### `recreate_tls_certificate.sh`

 This can be used to recreate the kubernetes secret holding the TLS certificate (e.g. if the namespace gets set up from scratch)

-### `service_loop.sh FUNCTION [GATE SERVICE]`
+### `service_loop.sh FUNCTION [APP SERVICE]`

 If no service was specified, the function gets executed on *all* services.
 If a service was specified, the function gets executed on the specified service.

-### `parse_service.sh RAW_INPUT`

-This will parse the raw input to extract service information from the json object.

-### `parse_environment.sh RAW_INPUT`

-This will parse the raw input to extract environment information from the json object.

 ### `valid_environment.sh ENVIRONMENT`